Walmart's 40 best deals to snag this weekend: TVs, home essentials and more

 Best tech sales

-Tune the world out as soon as you put on these Vilinice Noise-Cancelling Headphones — they're a Walmart bestseller, and for good reason.
-They'll transport you into your favorite e-books, jams and podcasts, thanks to their sound-enhancing technology.
+Hit mute on the outside world and press play on exactly what you want to hear with the Vilinice Noise-Cancelling Headphones — a Walmart bestseller, for good reason.
+They'll completely transport you into your favorite audiobooks, music and podcasts, thanks to their sound-enhancing technology.
 Plus, they have memory foam padding that keeps your ears comfy for hours.
 Have we mentioned they're almost 80% off?
 "Use them every day!" reported a thrilled shopper.
 "I'm autistic, and being in the world can be too loud and overwhelming.
 These headphones, even without music playing, muffled the extra noise."

 Apple 10.2 inch iPad$279$329Save $50